 At different times in your life you need to invest in different products with different risk reward ratios.
 When you are young you can take on more risks however, as you get older you need to be more conservative.
 Crowdfunding allows you to spread your risk and create a diverse portfolio overtime to meet your lifestyle needs.
 You can also stagger the investment so that some investments are paying out monthly while others are on an annual basis, or even in 3 years’ time.
 This means that you are in charge of your property investments and can build a portfolio that is right for your lifestyle, in a way that works for you.

 As you can see, there are plenty of benefits that come hand in hand with investing through crowdfunding.
-For further information, please visit our products page or register online, create an account, and learn more.
+For further information, please register online, create an account, and learn more.